Non-Linear Model-Based Sequential Decision-Making in Agriculture

-In this work, we develop and analyze a new family of bandit algorithms that directly incorporate domain-specific nonlinear response models, offering greater interpretability and sample efficiency compared to classical linear or black-box approaches.
-Our approach is particularly valuable in settings where repeated decisions must be made with limited data, delayed feedback, and significant economic and environmental consequences.
+We develop a family of bandit algorithms that embeds agronomy-standard nonlinear response models directly in the decision loop, yielding interpretable recommendations and improved sample efficiency in the small-sample regimes typical of field experimentation, where decisions carry meaningful economic and environmental stakes.

 Nonlinear models provide parsimonious and interpretable representations of domain-specific processes.
 Unlike generic polynomial or linear models, their parameters often map directly to biological quantities, such as maximum yield potential or nutrient efficiency, making the models both scientifically meaningful and statistically efficient.
 In agriculture, such models \citep{miguez2018nonlinear} capture complex responses like crop yield to fertilizer, temperature effects on growth, or pest dynamics, where the relationship follows saturating, logistic, or exponential patterns rather than a simple linear trend.
 Their adoption is motivated not only by statistical accuracy but also by the need for transparent recommendations in sustainable resource management